 Teaching Measurement in First Grade

 Hey, y'all!
 It's time for another new first grade math unit!
-Woo hoo!
+Woohoo!
 This one is all about measurement.
 First graders use nonstandard tools to measure with and that makes the possibilities endless for fun measurement tools.

-In this unit, I use plastic cubes or color tiles, but you could really use anything as long as they're all the same size--paperclips, mini erasers, stickers, etc.
+In this unit, I use plastic cubes or color tiles, but you could really use anything as long as they're all the same size--paperclips, mini erasers, stickers, etc. Snap cubes are the easiest because they stay together.

 On Monday, we go over HOW to measure: lining things up right, no gaps, no overlaps, you get it.
 We make a chart illustrating the correct way, then we practice.
 We measure whatever we can find and compare the sizes of everything.